ozturkfemre/data_wrangling_in_javascript/README.md

 # Data Wrangling in JavaScript

-In this notebook, I will shared my lecture notes on the Introduction to data wrangling and analysis in JavaScript course.
+In this notebook, I shared my lecture notes on the Introduction to data wrangling and analysis in JavaScript course.
 I would like to thank Allison Horst for this course.

 You can reach Observable notebook of the notes from [this link](https://observablehq.com/d/36faa6256951c555@438).